pauliimmonen/nl2cli/README.md

 - Translation accuracy is contingent on the OpenAI model and the clarity of your natural language input.
 - Always review generated commands before execution.
 - nl2cli is just a tool that is not always right.
-Be careful when executing commands that permanently changes your system like remvoe "rm -rf" of if you need sudo
+Be careful when executing commands that permanently changes your system like remove `rm -rf` of if you need sudo